0xzoz/aptos-faucet/README.md

 [![cover image](https://i.postimg.cc/C5ZPK34X/Screen-Shot-2022-04-01-at-9-47-56-AM.png)](https://postimg.cc/8fSBKn9m)

-This project is used a tutorial to create a faucet on the Aptos devnet.
+This project is used as a tutorial to create a faucet on the Aptos devnet.

 ## Aptos